Main work underway

-The Highways Agency have announced that the main work on widening the A453 will start before the end of January 2013.
-The work is due to be completed by summer 2015.
+The Highways Agency commenced work on widening the A453 in January 2013.
+The work is due to be completed by September 2015.

 The County Council and the local business community campaigned long and hard for its improvement, with the county council putting £20 million into the scheme.
-The news that work is set to begin in the new year is fantastic news for everyone in Notts.
-The improvements to this vital route, combined with the planned extension to East Midlands Airport, will bring huge benefits to the Notts economy and the East Midlands as a whole."
+The widening scheme getting the go-ahead is fantastic news for everyone in Notts.
+The improvements to this vital route, combined with the planned extension to East Midlands Airport, will bring huge benefits to the Notts economy and the East Midlands as a whole.

 The A453 is one of the most congested roads in the country and costs larger businesses as much as £100,000 a year because of increased fuel usage, lack of access to customers, abandoned journeys and accident costs.

 To the region as a whole, it has been estimated that an improved A453 would bring a boost to the economy of £540m.

 Other A453 facts and figures: